Ask Krrish Contact Us

 7. Working with Apex in LWC

-Lightning Web Components can interact with Salesforce data and logic stored in Apex classes.
-This integration allows you to perform complex database operations, execute business logic, and make callouts that are not possible directly in client-side LWC.
+LWC can interact with Salesforce data and logic stored in Apex classes — allowing complex database operations, business logic, and callouts not possible in client-side JavaScript alone.

-• Apex Method Definition: The Apex method must be public static and annotated with @AuraEnabled.
-If it modifies data, it should also be @AuraEnabled(cacheable=true) for read-only methods to allow caching and improve performance.
+Apex methods called by LWC must be public static and annotated with @AuraEnabled.
+Read-only methods should also use cacheable=true for caching and performance.

 public with sharing class AccountController {